joseph-ampfer/AmpferFinance/README.md

 - `app.py` is the core of the Flask-based back-end for _AMPFER Finance_.
 It handles user interactions including account management, stock transactions, and data retrieval, interfacing with the front-end React Native app for secure and efficient processing.

-- `finance.db` is the relational database I created for the app using sqlite.
+- `finance.db` is the relational database I created for the app using SQLite.
 Contains two tables "users" and "transactions".
     - users
         - id INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL,
         - username TEXT NOT NULL,